leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/README.md

 For this step I'll share what I've found on my hardware + BIOS firmware, but it is strongly recommended to check if your setup is using the same offset, because offsets are unique not just to each motherboard but even to its firmware version.

-After checking that my firmware was indeed locked using [_ControlMsrE2.efi_](https://github.com/acidanthera/OpenCorePkg/releases), I extracted the offset and this is what I got:
+After checking that my firmware was indeed locked using [_ControlMsrE2_](https://github.com/acidanthera/OpenCorePkg/releases), I extracted the offset and this is what I got:
 ```
 CFG Lock, VarStoreInfo (VarOffset/VarName): 0x4DE, VarStore: 0x1
 ```
-And:
+...and:
 ```
 VarStore: VarStoreId: 0x1 [EC87D643-EBA4-4BB5-A1E5-3F3E36B20DA9], Size: 0x13A3, Name: Setup {24 1C 43 D6 87 EC A4 EB B5 4B A1 E5 3F 3E 36 B2 0D A9 01 00 A3 13 53 65 74 75 70 00}
 ```